What is builder's risk insurance?

 What isn't covered by builder's risk insurance?

-"This insurance doesn't provide liability coverage or any protection for the home's contents since there typically won't be any personal possessions at the construction site," says Benjamin Saine, product manager for homeowners insurance with USAA Insurance in San Antonio, TX.
+"This insurance doesn't provide liability coverage or any protection for the home's contents since there typically won't be any personal possessions at the construction site," says Benjamin Saine, product manager for homeowners insurance with USAA Insurance in San Antonio, Texas.

 Your contractor still needs to have their own general liability insurance policy to cover things like bodily injury and property damage for which they are responsible.